The Best Fall Foliage Drives in the U.S.

 • Distance: 25 miles

-This road trip along the state’s Route 7A sneaks between the Taconic Mountains and the Green Mountains, running parallel to the Long Trail, a 272-mile footpath.
-Bookended by the towns of Bennington and Manchester (you can start your trip at either town), the route stretches nearly 30 miles, passing small towns, hay bales, and general stores selling syrup and candies, with the Green Mountains as a backdrop.
+This scenic drive along the state’s Route 7A sneaks between the Taconic Mountains and the Green Mountains, running parallel to the Long Trail, a 272-mile footpath.
+Bookended by the towns of Bennington and Manchester (you can start your trip in either place), the route stretches nearly 30 miles, passing small towns, hay bales, and general stores selling syrup and candies, with the Green Mountains as a backdrop.

 3. Cherohala Skyway, Tennessee to North Carolina